rleddy/acai/README.md

 I figured out that you could componentize certain aspects of the CMS pages.
 And, I found a JavaScript package which got me componentizing fairly quickly, OAT.

 So, I figured out that I could have a Rolled OAT Repository.
-And, my CMS would be a Rolled OUT Construction Kit.
+And, my CMS would be a Rolled OAT Construction Kit.
 Which, meant my CMS could ROCK and ROAR.

 Well, it turns out that OAT is not that popular.
 Why, I don't know.
 I suppose that it's because it's not JQuery.